RayWang0328/React-Trash-Detection-App/README.md

 npm start dev
 ```

 The front end will only run if the backend is running.
 Everytime you need to run the app, you have to run `python app.py` in one terminal and `npm start dev` in another.
-Only when both sides are running will the program work.
+Only when both ends are running will the program work.